 If you’ve noticed that your dog’s nose is dry, you might be concerned.
-Urban legend tells us that a dry, warm nose means something is off with your pup.
+Urban legend tells us that a dry, warm nose means something is off with your dog.
 And since a moist nose helps your dog’s 220 million scent receptors do their job, a dry nose in the long term could be cause for concern.

 Just like humans, dogs can have allergies.
-Allergic reactions may cause doggie dry nose; and while the specific sensitivity depends on the pooch, some allergens are more common than others.
+Allergic reactions may cause doggie a dry nose; and while the specific sensitivity depends on the dog, some allergens are more common than others.
 A major culprit is plastic—something that can be avoided by switching out plastic water or food bowls with stainless steel.
 If you suspect your dog has an allergy but you don’t know exactly what it is, contact your veterinarian for allergy testing.

-3. Weather and sunburn
+3. Weather and Sunburn

 If you stay out too long on a hot summer’s day, you might come home with a sunburn.
-The same goes for your pup!
+The same goes for your dog!
 Dog noses are prone to burning, something that can be prevented with a little non-toxic doggie sunscreen.
 Similarly, exposure to hot sun or a toasty heating vent can remove the moisture from your dog’s nose.
 This brings no major cause for concern, but a sunburned nose should be avoided when possible.
 UV damage affects dogs as well as people!

-5. Something else
+5. Something Else

-If your dog’s dry nose is coupled with vomiting, diarrhea, or signs of discomfort, take him to the vet.
+If your dog’s dry nose is coupled with vomiting, diarrhea, or signs of discomfort, take them to the vet.
 While a dry nose by itself is unlikely to cause harm, a dry nose with other negative symptoms could be more serious.

 Loving our dogs is what we do best.
 After checking these causes, you can get back to what your dog does best: playing fetch or chowing down on a treat.